Typography Intensive (Preparation for postgraduate study in Graphic Communication Design) Online

-Aimed at students applying to MA Graphic Communication Design with experience from outside of the discipline, this three-week, full-time short course has been designed to enable students to bridge the gap between their knowledge and experiences and the requirements of MAGCD.
-Comprising lectures, seminars, external visits and studio-based workshops, the course encourages both independent and collaborative practice with a strong emphasis on the design process, research and craft skills.
+Aimed at students applying to MA Graphic Communication Design with experience from outside of the discipline, this online three-week, full-time short course has been designed to enable students to bridge the gap between their knowledge and experiences and the requirements of MAGCD.
+Comprising lectures, seminars, and project-based workshops, the course encourages both independent and collaborative practice with a strong emphasis on the design process, research and craft skills.

 Projects are typographically led, with broader discussions and explorations of systems and information design.
 Students are introduced to the historical, social and political context of typography through the documentation and appraisal of type and lettering from a variety of sources.
-Students will have a total of 45 hours contact time with teaching staff (15 hours per week on Mondays, Tuesdays and Fridays), with studio access on Wednesdays and Thursdays for independent and collaborative project work.
-Students may also be expected to attend specific exhibitions or off-site visits on these days.
+Students will engage with staff and peers through both synchronous (real-time) and asynchronous working.
+Live tutorials and discussions will be scheduled across Mondays, Tuesdays, and Fridays, with Wednesdays and Thursdays reserved for independent working and study.

 Header image: ‘Typography Intensive’, a collaborative publication showcasing modular typefaces designed by students on the course.
 The cover features the work of Luis Gutierrez Rico who is now studying MA Graphic Communication Design at CSM.
 Photograph by Máté Moro.